In the kingdom of cocktails, two royals often get mixed up: Tom Collins and Gin Fizz.

 This creates a frothy texture with a creamy mouthfeel.

-The egg white softens the sharpness and adds extra flavor, while also providing a thicker body to complement the gin.
+The egg white softens the sharpness and adds extra flavor, while also providing a thicker body to go with the gin.

 Similarities Between Tom Collins and Gin Fizz